-Unfortunately, it doesn’t always happen this way, and sometimes your excellent content does not rank higher in the search engine searches.
-Indeed there are times when our best content goes unnoticed.
+Unfortunately, it doesn’t always happen this way, and sometimes, as excellent as your content is, it does not rank higher in the search engine searches.
+Indeed, there are times when our best content goes unnoticed.

 This is yet another reason why it is always a good idea to manually promote your posts by sharing them on various social networking sites, and by bookmarking them on social bookmarking sites.

-If you simply sit and wait for the traffic to come to your newly published blog post automatically, you are making a very big mistake.
+If you sit and wait for the traffic to come to your newly published blog post automatically, you are making a huge mistake.
 You need to actively go out and tell people that there is a new blog post live on your blog.

 Let me explain this idea of self-promotion with a simple calculation: